PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         -   the name and contact details of the **Response Team, Privacy Manager or, if not applicable, of the CEO**;

         -   the likely consequences of the Data Breach.
-Explain Playform’s point of view on the purposes and possible further risks of the Data Breach.
+Explain PlayForm’s point of view on the purposes and possible further risks of the Data Breach.
 E.g., the Personal Data may be stolen for the further **sale, fraud activities or blackmailing the concerned Data Subjects**; and

-        -   **the measures taken or proposed** to be taken by Playform to address the Data Breach, including, where appropriate, measures to mitigate its possible adverse effects.
+        -   **the measures taken or proposed** to be taken by PlayForm to address the Data Breach, including, where appropriate, measures to mitigate its possible adverse effects.

-    5. To file a notification, the Response Team should use Playform’s Data Breach Notification Form to the Supervisory Authority.
+    5. To file a notification, the Response Team should use PlayForm’s Data Breach Notification Form to the Supervisory Authority.

 3.  **<span class="underline">Notifications to Data Subjects.</span>**